 “We bought our son a 2016 Hyundai i30.
 It’s been brilliant from day one — safe, affordable, and reliable.” – Andre, SA

 Whether you’re looking for the best first cars for P platers, or just something cheap and dependable, the i30 is easily one of the top choices for learners and new drivers in Australia.
+This makes the i30 a great cars for p platers option for drivers prioritising affordability and ease of driving.

 4. Honda Civic (2012–2020) – A Stylish, Long-Lasting Option Among the Best Cars for P Platers.